canal-paris-credit-hugodominguez-lebonbon

 Tuesday, June 17

-We're talking struggles and asylum with Judith Davis at the Saint-André des Arts cinema
+We discuss struggles and asylums with Judith Davis at the Saint-André des Arts cinema

-Hello Asylum, the new film by Judith Davis, is unveiled on June 17 and 24 on the big screen at the Saint-André des Arts cinema.
-The asylum is both our crazy world and a sweet refuge called Permanent Hospitality, where overflowing activism, motherhood, or capitalism find shelter… and perhaps a way out.
-After each screening, Judith Davis will debate with fascinating guests, like sociologists Jules Naudet, Bruno Cousin (on the 17th), and Monique Pinçon-Charlot (on the 24th).
+Hello The Asylum, the new film by Judith Davis, will premiere on June 17 and 24 at the Saint-André des Arts cinema.
+The asylum is both our mad world and a sweet refuge called Permanent Hospitality, where militant, maternal, or capitalist overflow finds shelter… and perhaps an exit.
+After each screening, Judith Davis will engage in discussions with fascinating guests, such as sociologists Jules Naudet, Bruno Cousin (on the 17th) and Monique Pinçon-Charlot (on the 24th).

 30, rue Saint-André des Arts – 6th